hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/06_data_organization.md

 ```
 ## README ##
 ## This directory contains data generated from the NGS Data Analysis Course
-## Date: November 1st, 2016
+## Date: June 1st, 2017

-There are five directories in this directory:
+There are six subdirectories in this directory:

-data: contains raw data
+raw_data : contains raw data
 meta:  contains...
+logs:
+reference_data:
 results:
-logs:
+scripts:
 ```

 ***